ishaanthakur/goclean-arch/README.md

 Implementation of Clean Architecture in Go.

  Clean Architecture guidelines:-
  * Framework Independent.
-The architecture does not depend on the existence of some library of feature laden software.
-This allows you to use such frameworks as tools, rather than having to cram your system into their limited constraints.
+The architecture does not depend on the existence of some library of feature dependent software.
+This allows to implement these frameworks as tools.
  * Testable.
 The business rules can be tested without the UI, Database, Web Server, or any other external element.
  *  UI Independent.
  * Independent of Database.
 You can swap out Oracle or SQL Server, for Mongo, BigTable, CouchDB, or something else.
 Your business rules are not bound to the database.